*Indiana law requires you to buckle up!*

 - Parking at Saint Mary's for Notre Dame Registered Vehicles

 Authority for establishing these traffic and parking regulations is given to Saint Mary's College by Indiana Code 20-12-3.5-3.

 Saint Mary's College assumes no responsibility for the theft or damage to any motor vehicle, either parked or operated on College property.

-- Faculty, staff, resident and commuting student vehicles must be registered and the decal or hang tag displayed in the proper location.
+- Your vehicle must be registered and the decal or hang tag displayed in the proper location.

 - Pedestrians have right-of-way at all times.